j2labs/quickness/README.md

 ## Formulas

 The `quickness/formulas` directory is where the logic for deploying Brubeck, Node.js, etc is.

 The idea here is to think in terms of servers and say, "I need a Brubeck server" or "I need my usual Node deployment."

 Eventually, the formulas, and any other relevant scripts, will be sent to one or more servers for executon.

+By convention all formula names start with a capital Q (to keep them from clashing with other linux commands).
+To install a formula source it, the formula directory is in the PATH.

 ## Tweaks